nicofirst1/CorpusCompass/README.md

 On the other hand, if you want to convert python code to a notebook, you need to install `p2j` with `pip install p2j` and run `p2j notebook.py` in the directory of the python file.

+# TODO

+List of todos:
+- Bugs and errors:
+  - [x] add default start of paragraph regex (without speaker at start)
+  - [x] check for paragraph separators such as '\r'
+  - [ ] debug on more data
+- Features and extensions:
+  - [ ] replace interviewer/interviewee with interested speakers (or something similar)
+  - [ ] independent variables, connected to speakers
+  - [ ] add more infos during program execution